 Losing track of the number of zeros already?
 Let’s sum up how much your car will cost you over 10 years:

 |Components||Cost over 10 years|

-Let’s say you use a ride-hailing service for your commute to and from work every day, a trip from Bedok to Robinson Road will cost you about $18 each, after factoring in surge pricing since you’ll be travelling during peak hours.
-That’s $180 per 5-day work week.
+Let’s say you use a ride-hailing service for your commute to and from work every day.
+A trip from the heartlands to CBD will cost you roughly $20 – $40 or more during peak hours.
+So that’s easily $200 – $400 per 5-day work week.

 Assuming we would be going out twice on weekends at a cost of $20 per trip, that would be another $80 added to the weekly cost.

 In 10 years, we will be spending between $145,600 – $249,600.